 The seasoning on your ground beef will alter the taste of your casserole so keep that in mind.

-Seasoned beef: I use slow cooker ground beef more often than not for this casserole recipe which I make about once a week for tacos or pasta.
+Seasoned beef: I use slow cooker ground beef more often than not for this casserole recipe, which I make about once a week for tacos, pasta or beef and egg scramble.
 Any cooked ground beef you have on hand will work.

 Coconut milk: Used to replace the heavy cream that’s traditionally used in a carnivore beef casserole so that it remains dairy-free.
-You want the full-fact coconut milk from a can so it has a rich flavor.
+However, it's totally optional. if you use it, you want the full-fact coconut milk from a can so it has a rich flavor.
 Learn more about choosing the best coconut milk for your recipes.

 This casserole is amazing both made in advance as well as with leftovers- like these low carb protein pancakes.